mithunkk/jquery-plugins/docs/json.md

 * `"1.x" = "1.x.x"`
 * `"1" = "1.x.x"`

 You may not supply a comparator with a version containing an x.
 Any digits after the first "x" are ignored.

-### URLs as Dependencies

-Starting with npm version 0.2.14, you may specify a tarball URL in place of a version range.

-This tarball will be downloaded and installed locally to your package at install time.

 ## bundledDependencies